tialaramex/realistic/README.md

 value.
 This should round trip correctly, note that these convert to the closest binary fraction *not* to the decimal fraction as displayed.
 Conversions from f32 or f64 are fallible, as both NaN and Infinity do not have equivalents in these types.

-You can convert i32 or i64 directly into a Real.
+You can convert any of the integer types (such as i8 or u128) into a Rational or Real, this is an infallible conversion.
+You can also convert a Rational to any of the integer types, however if the Rational isn't an integer, or is outside the range of the integer target type this conversion fails with the appropriate Problem.

 ### Arithmetic operators on Rational and Real